qlik-oss/gopherciser/docs/settingup.md

       * `1.0`: If the previous attempt to re-connect failed, wait 1.0s before attempting again
       * `10.0`: If the previous attempt to re-connect failed, wait 10.0s before attempting again
       * `20.0`: If the previous attempt to re-connect failed, wait 20.0s before attempting again
+* `maxerrors`: Break execution if max errors exceeded.
+0 - Do not break.
+Defaults to 0.
 * `settings`:
   * `executionTime`: Test execution time (seconds).
 The sessions are disconnected when the specified time has elapsed.
 Allowed values are positive integers. `-1` means an infinite execution time.
   * `iterations`: Number of iterations for each 'concurrent' user to repeat.
 Allowed values are positive integers. `-1` means an infinite number of iterations.